the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

   - More panel interviews might be a good thing here.
   - And recruiters: if a candidate informs you of another offer, please communicate that with the relevant folks ASAP.
   - That way, you give both parties a shot at landing a deal, rather than leading to surprise, confusion, and disappointment.

+## 🥳 The good news: I secured a fantastic offer within 2 weeks!

+And yes, it happened to be a 🪃 offer back to my old home at Workday. 😉

+I was thrilled to see my old team was tackling agentic problems similar to what I've been obsessed with.
+And I had the opportunity to return, pop back in like I'd never left, and pretend that the previous half-year was but a fever dream.

+My old boss called it destiny, and it's hard to argue against that.

+BUT, boomerang aside,  what I want to focus on here is the full experience across multiple pipelines for drastically different companies that ultimately led to this offer and my decision to accept it.

+## Conclusion

+TODO